kent-hervey/ProductsCustomers/README.md

 Note:  all use content-type:  application/json & Media-type:  JSON

 RU for Vendor...this is the entity that owns the products and the customers being tracked:
-* Fetch  Vendor info
+* Fetch  Vendor info/get one vendor
-  *   GET  api/vendor  Note;  did not specify vendor as there is always only one
+  *  GET  api/vendor  Note:  there should always only be one vendor with id-1.
+Table is seeded with default on startup
-* Update Vendor info
+* Fetch all vendors
+  * GET api/vendors Note:  there should always only be one vendor with id-1.
+Table is seeded with default on startup
+* Fetch id of only vendor
+  * GET api/vendor-id
+* Update Vendor info:  accepts vendor object including ID which should be one, but can be confirmed as above
   *   PUT api/vendor

 CRUD for Customers: